 Fourth, the RiteVM reads the bytecode of the mruby application transferred via Bluetooth (Figure 3(D); line 14 in Figure 4).
 The mruby application bytecode is stored in an array of irepApp.
 Here, [size is()] is the specifier for an array.
 Note

 Finally, the RiteVM runs (Figure 3(E); line 14 in Figure 4).
 When an mruby application is modified, only the bytecode of the application should be transferred; the mruby libraries do not need to be touched because they typically do not change.
 The proposed framework supports continuous loading; thus, this process loops.
 After the variables are freed (lines 17, 19 in Figure 4), the RiteVM waits for the next mruby application bytecode.
-In addition, the proposed framework supports the reset component which force applications stop and free, thus developers can transfer new bytecodes and run tasks.
+In addition, the proposed framework supports the reset component that forces applications to stop and start; enabling developers to transfer new bytecodes and run tasks.

 RiteVM Scheduler

-This section describes the implementation of the RiteVM scheduler in the proposed framework. mruby on TECS sup- ports multitasking; however, multitask processing in mruby on TECS requires the developers to have knowledge about the RTOS (TOPPERS/HRP2).
+This section describes the implementation of the RiteVM scheduler in the proposed framework. mruby on TECS supports multitasking; however, multitask processing in mruby on TECS requires the developers to have knowledge about the RTOS (TOPPERS/HRP2).

 One approach for multitasking is a co-routine, which is a cooperative thread scheduled by developers with functions such as resume and yield (the Ruby co-routine is defined in the Fiber class [11]).
 A co-routine is non-preemptive multitasking, which does not receive OS support because developers must switch tasks manually.